 Since the shifts are not getting shorter anytime soon, the best thing that nurses can do to take care of themselves is rest as much as possible before shifts.
 Therefore, I make it a huge priority to get at least 7-8 hours of sleep before shifts.
 (This was so much easier before we had kids!)

 A few things I use to help me sleep better at night:

-- Eye mask and ear plugs.
-After having kids I realized that I am am incredibly light sleeper.
-In fact, even the slightest noises wake me up in the middle of the night.
-Sometimes I have difficulty failing back asleep again, which is so frustrating when I work a 12 hour shift in the morning.
+- Eye mask and earplugs.
+After having kids, I realized that I am an incredibly light sleeper.
+Even the slightest noises wake me up in the middle of the night.
+Sometimes I have difficulty falling back asleep again, which is so frustrating when I work a 12-hour shift in the morning.

 - Restorative yoga poses.
-I keep a yoga pillow and a yoga mat right next to my bed that I use for restorative yoga poses about 20 minutes before I try to go to sleep.
-It helps me decompress my from my day, check in with myself and put me into a snugly and sleepy mood.
+I keep a yoga pillow and a yoga mat right next to the bed that I use for restorative yoga poses about 20 minutes before I try to go to sleep.
+It helps me decompress me from my day, check-in with myself, and put me into a snugly and sleepy mood.

 #3 Get regular exercise on the off days

 I always feel so much better when I get my heart rate up on my days off.
 The benefits of exercise have been well documented; it is essential for nurse self-care.
 It is no secret that regular exercise helps control weight, boosts overall energy, improves your mood, and decreases stress levels.
 Not only does exercise benefit the nurse personally, but it also allows nurses to have the stamina to give better care to patients as well.

 Need to blow off some steam after a stressful day?
 A yoga session or brisk 30-minute walk can help.
 Physical activity stimulates various brain chemicals that may leave you feeling happier and more relaxed.
 Which, in turn, will help manage caregiver burden and help you feel your best.